arla-sigl-2022/monitoring/README.md

 1. `log4js` to have logging tagged with specific names.
 And different level of loggings (`trace`, `debug`, `info`, `warn` and `error`)
 1. `log4js-logstash` an adapter for `log4js` to send logs to a remote Logstash instance

-To do so, from your arlaide's `api/` folder, install modules:
+To do so, from your garlaxy's `api/` folder, install modules:
 ```sh
 # from api/
 nvm use